What are 3 types of backups?

 To sum up, incremental backup and differential backup are generally better than full backup, but they still have their own advantages and disadvantages.
 Incremantal vs differential, which one to choose depends on the situation and also your personal preference, and AOMEI Backupper can play as a good assistant to do them both.

-Here are detailed steps to create and incremental or differential backup:
+Here are detailed steps to create an incremental or differential backup:

 1. Download AOMEI Backupper Professional, install and launch it.

 2. Click File Backup under the Backup tab.
-To backup system, disk or partition, click the corresponding funtion in the following picture.
+To backup system, disk or partition, click the corresponding function in the following picture.

 3. Click Add File or Add Folder and select the files or folders you want to backup.

 4. Click where the arrow points and select a backup device.
-You can backup to internal hard drive, external hard drive, USB drive, network drive, etc.
+You can backup files to external hard drive, internal hard drive, USB drive, network drive, etc.

-5. Click Schedule, select Incremental Backup or Differential Backup under the Advanced tab and hit OK to exit this window.
+5. Click Schedule > Backup Scheme, select Incremental Backup or Differential Backup under the Backup Methods tab and hit OK to exit this window.

-If you want to backup at a regular basis, you can set daily backup, weekly backup, event-trigger backup, etc in the Schedule.
+If you want to backup on a regular basis, you can set daily backup, weekly backup, event-trigger backup, etc in the Schedule.

-For every user who create a schedule backup, it’s necessary to delete backup files when backup disk full in Windows 7/8/10.
+For every user who creates a schedule backup, it’s necessary to delete backup files when backup disk is full in Windows 7/8/10/11.
 Because the longer your schedule backup is, the less space your internal disk will have.

 Step 6.
 Click Start Backup if there is no problem.